What controls star formation in the central 500 pc of the Galaxy?: Implications and predictions for future observations of the CMZ

 \subsection{Testing episodic star formation}

-{Evidence exists of episodic star formation events in the CMZ \citep{sofue84,blandhawthorn03,yusefzadeh09,su10} and mechanisms have been proposed to explain how such episodicity can occur.
-As discussed in \S\ref{sec:episodic}, instabilities can drive the fragmentation of the nuclear ring and eventually induce a starburst.\footnote{{Considering that the high $Q_{\rm gas}$ (see \S\ref{sec:surfacethr}) may inhibit the decoupling of gas clouds from the stellar background, we note that these are not likely to be gravitational instabilities, but are probably acoustic in nature \citep{montenegro99}.}} Gas in barred spiral galaxies like the Milky Way is funnelled from the disc through the bar to the galaxy centre \citep{sakamoto99,kormendy04,sheth05}.
-Because the conditions in the CMZ effect a higher threshold for star formation than in the disc, the gas needs time to accumulate before initiating star formation.
+Evidence exists of episodic star formation events in the CMZ \citep{sofue84,blandhawthorn03,yusefzadeh09,su10} and mechanisms have been proposed to explain how such episodicity can occur.
+As discussed in \S\ref{sec:episodic}, instabilities can drive the fragmentation of the nuclear ring and eventually induce a starburst.
+Gas in barred spiral galaxies like the Milky Way is funnelled from the disc through the bar to the galaxy centre \citep{sakamoto99,kormendy04,sheth05}.
+Because the conditions in the CMZ lead to a higher threshold for star formation than in the disc, the gas needs time to accumulate before initiating star formation.
 While this by itself can already cause star formation to be episodic, it is also known from numerical simulations \citep{hopkins10b} that the presence of a bar can cause substantial variations of the gas inflow towards a galaxy centre.
 The large variation of the central gas concentration of otherwise similar galaxies sketches a similar picture \citep{sakamoto99}.